 Not allowing certain service animals on commercial airplanes: People who need assistance from a trained animal shouldn’t be discriminated against, especially when getting the help they desperately need while traveling.

 We all know that laws are in place to protect us and keep us safe.
 But sometimes, the law can be unjust.
-Here are two examples of unjust laws from 2020 that need to change.

 Illegal to Be Homeless

 In many cities across the United States, homelessness is against the law.
 That means you can be fined or even arrested if you don’t have a place to stay.
 This law is unjust because it criminalizes people for being poor.
 And it’s not like they can just get a job and afford a place to live – it’s not that easy.

 There are a few reasons why the law prohibiting sleeping in your car is unjust.
 First, it’s important to note that the law disproportionally affects people already experiencing poverty or homelessness.

 People who can’t afford to rent or buy housing are often forced to sleep in their cars, and this law makes their situation even more difficult.

 Second, this law criminalizes people for something they cannot control.
 People who are tired and need to sleep are not committing a crime and shouldn’t be treated like criminals.

 Finally, this law creates a public safety hazard.
 If people are forced to sleep in their cars, they may do so in unsafe or unsanitary conditions, leading to accidents or health problems.

 In conclusion, we hope to create a more just society by educating ourselves about the examples of bad laws and their origins.
 As you can see from this list of current laws that are unjust, the time to make changes is overdue.

 If you’re interested in learning how these injustices affect people from different backgrounds or if you want to help support organizations working towards achieving justice, the links below will provide some good resources for doing so: